Acrome-Robotics/Actuator-Python/README.md

 Actuator Python SDK allows you to manage multiple Actuator boards with Python3.
 This SDK handles protocol implementation of the Actuator Boards alongside a Master interface that holds multiple Actuators and controls serial port for best performance.
 SDK developed to enable async communication with Actuators.

 # Classes and Methods
 The SDK contains multiple classes not only for end-user but for internal use too.
-Classes and methods of these classes will not be covered in this documentation.
+This type of classes and methods will not be covered in this documentation.
 ## Actuator Class

 ### `Variables`